Philip the Arab and Christianity: Origen's letters

 Origen's letters do not survive.
 However, most scholars believe that the letters that circulated in the era of Eusebius and Jerome were genuine.
 It is also reasonable that Origen, a man with close contacts in the Christian Arab community, would have taken a particular interest in the first Arab emperor.
 The scholar K. J. Neumann argued that, since Origen would have known the faith of the imperial couple, he must have written about it in the letters listed at 6.36.3.
-Since Eusebius read these letters, and does not mention that the emperor was Christian (Neumann understands the passage at 6.34 to reflect Eusebius' disbelief in Philip's Christianity), we must conclude that Philip was not Christian, and was neither baptized nor made catechumen.
+Since Eusebius read these letters, and does not mention that the emperor was Christian (Neumann understands the passage at 6.34 to reflect Eusebius's disbelief in Philip's Christianity), we must conclude that Philip was not Christian, and was neither baptized nor made catechumen.
 Against Neumann, Shahîd argues that, if Eusebius had found anything in the letters to disprove Philip's Christianity, he would have clearly outlined it in this passage—as the biographer of Constantine, it would have been in his interest to undermine any other claimants to the title "first Christian emperor".
 Moreover, this segment of the Historia is a catalog of Origen's works and correspondence; the contents of the letters are irrelevant.